telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 - Works on a lower level compared to HTTP(S) proxies.

-- Captures all HTTP(S) traffic from the active network adapter.
+- Captures all outgoing TCP traffic from the active network adapter.

 - No limitations related to frameworks, applications, operating systems, and other configuration specifics that you usually must handle when using an HTTP(S) proxy.